jeffaco/duplicacy-util/README.md

 ```

 in the backup configuration file for section `check`.

+Per backup notifications can additionally be added by specifying a `notification` section with
+a corresponding channel configuration just like in the global configuration.
+Note that the function is additive,
+which means any configured notifications in the global configuration will fire as well.

 Once you have the configuration files set up, running `duplicacy-util` is
 simple.
 Just use a command like: